 As we aim to provide a personalised service, we welcome all enquiries no matter how small, so please do not hesitate to contact the Disability Advice Service, where a member of our team will be happy to discuss your enquiries in person.

-Meet the Disability Advice Service and the Emotional Health and Wellbeing Service team
+Disability Advice Service & Emotional Health & Wellbeing Service Team

 We are open for appointments Monday to Friday 9.00am-4.00pm (other times by prior arrangement)